satelleyet/resgu/README.md

 ...

 Usage:

+From your user's home/resgu directory type the below command to start the utility.
+./resgu

-When you execute the utility you will be greeted with the following information that is relevant to the setup and responses you will be providing before the ultimate execution of the expect scripts.
+When you execute the utility you will be greeted with the following warning information that is relevant to the setup and responses you will be providing before the ultimate execution of the expect scripts.

 /------------------------------------------------------\
 | Please answer the following questions appropriately. |